 At this point, Abby’s whereabouts were still unknown.
 Lizzie Borden told her concerned neighbors the same story she’d told her father: that her stepmother had received a note asking her to visit a sick friend.

-Lizzie also mentioned that her parents had been ill in the previous days and that she suspected their milk had been poisoned.
+Lizzie also mentioned that her parents had been ill in the previous days and that she suspected that their milk had been poisoned.

-After returning with a local doctor named Seabury Bowen, Sullivan went to see if Abby was upstairs — and found her lying face down in a pool of her own blood.
+After Sullivan returned with a local doctor named Seabury Bowen, the maid went to see if Abby was upstairs — and found her dead body lying face down.
+She was surrounded by a pool of her own blood.